CouscousPHP/Couscous/docs/githubaction.md

 ---
 # Automatic deployment using GithubAction

-You want to use add Couscous in your workflow Github.
+You want to use add Couscous in your workflow Github (https://github.com/marketplace/actions/couscous-generate).

 ## Create Workflow in `.github/workflows/***.yml`
 ```yml